 Chuck Stone, 89, the truly legendary Philadelphia Daily News columnist, April 6, 2014.

 Pete Seeger, 94, folksinger, environmentalist, and peacemaker, Jan.
 27, 2014.

 Nelson Mandela, 95, a hero of the apartheid struggle in South Africa, on Dec.
 5, 2013.

 Doris Ferm, 88, a lifelong Quaker and recipient of the 2008 Whatcom Peace & Justice Center's Peacemaker Award, on May 3, 2013, after a brief illness.

 Kate Megargee, 58, an award-winning broadcast journalist from South Jersey, March 23, 2013.
 The New Jersey Education Association Frederick L. Hipp Foundation for Excellence in Education is accepting donations to extablish a Hipp grant in her honor for projects focusing on journalism, media production and writing.

-Veronica Tomaszewski Travler, 58, a talented graphic designer and a spiritual seeker, Feb.
+Veronica Tomaszewski Travler, 58, a talented graphic designer and a spirituality seeker, Feb.
 8, 2013.

 2009 - 2012